vuejs/docs/src/about/faq.md

 A hello world Vue app that only uses the absolutely minimal APIs has a baseline size of only around **16kb**, with minification and brotli compression.
 The actual size of the application will depend on how many optional features you use from the framework.
 In the unlikely case where an app uses every single feature that Vue provides, the total runtime size is around **27kb**.

 When using Vue without a build tool, we not only lose tree-shaking, but also have to ship the template compiler to the browser.
 This bloats up the size to around **41kb**.
-Therefore if you are using Vue primarily for progressive enhancement without a build step, consider using [petite-vue](https://github.com/vuejs/petite-vue) (only **6kb**) instead.
+Therefore, if you are using Vue primarily for progressive enhancement without a build step, consider using [petite-vue](https://github.com/vuejs/petite-vue) (only **6kb**) instead.

 Some frameworks, such as Svelte, use a compilation strategy that produces extremely lightweight output in single-component scenarios.
 However, [our research](https://github.com/yyx990803/vue-svelte-size-analysis) shows that the size difference heavily depends on the number of components in the application.
 While Vue has a heavier baseline size, it generates less code per component.
-In real world scenarios, a Vue app may very well end up being lighter.
+In real-world scenarios, a Vue app may very well end up being lighter.

 ## Does Vue scale?

 Yes.
-Despite common misconception that Vue is only suitable for simple use cases, Vue is perfectly capable of handling large scale applications:
+Despite a common misconception that Vue is only suitable for simple use cases, Vue is perfectly capable of handling large scale applications:

-- [Single File Components](/guide/scaling-up/sfc) provide a modularized development model that allows different parts of an application to be developed in isolation.
+- [Single-File Components](/guide/scaling-up/sfc) provide a modularized development model that allows different parts of an application to be developed in isolation.

 - [Composition API](/guide/reusability/composables) provides first-class TypeScript integration and enables clean patterns for organizing, extracting and reusing complex logic.

 - Comprehensive tooling support ensures a smooth development experience as the application grows.

-- Lower barrier of entry and excellent documentation translate to lower onboarding and training cost for new developers.
+- Lower barrier to entry and excellent documentation translate to lower onboarding and training costs for new developers.

 ## How do I contribute to Vue?